 The production cut also weighed on shares of Boeing's suppliers across the globe.
 Spirit AeroSystems was 7 percent lower, while Triumph Group dropped 6 percent.
 European suppliers such as Meggitt, Melrose and Safran fell between 0.4 percent and 2 percent.

 The crash in Ethiopia last month and the crash of a Lion Air plane in Indonesia in October that killed all on board have left the world's largest planemaker facing the worst crisis in its history, with several airlines deciding to hold off taking deliveries.

-On Friday, the company cut its monthly 737 production by nearly 20 percent, signaling it did not expect aviation authorities to allow the plane back in the air anytime soon.
+On Friday, the company cut its monthly 737 production by nearly 20 percent, signalling it did not expect aviation authorities to allow the plane back in the air anytime soon.

 "The 737 rate cut to 42/month should help resolve the MAX crisis but with a large 2019 cash hit," brokerage Cowen wrote in a note on Monday.

-For a graphic on Suppliers after second Boeing crash, see - https://tmsnrt.rs/2DeeqXZ
+Graphic: Suppliers after second Boeing crash - https://tmsnrt.rs/2DeeqXZ

 Bank of America Merrill Lynch analysts cut Boeing's rating to "neutral" from "buy" on Monday, saying the 737 delay could last longer than previously expected and estimated 6 to 9 months of disruption versus 3 to 6 months forecast previously.

 "We now assume the MAX grounding will last at least until July 2019 in a best-case scenario ... the move to 42/month on the 737 indicates to us greater uncertainty on the near- and longer-term outlook for the program and the stock," Canaccord Genuity analyst Ken Herbert said in a note.